robbie2806/fossandvolt-template/README.md

+## Recent Changes (2025-12-06)

+### Bug Fixes
+- **Fixed TestFlight Splash Screen Issue**: Added 5-second timeout to auth check on OnboardingWelcomeScreen to prevent app from hanging on splash/loading screen
+- **Fixed URI Scheme Warning**: Updated app.json and authClient.ts to use `com.vibecode.pixievolt` scheme instead of `pixievolt-ai` to match bundle identifier
+- **Enhanced Error Handling**: Added comprehensive error logging and timeout protection for initial auth/companion/blipkin checks
+- **Improved Loading Experience**: Auth check now fails gracefully if backend is unreachable, showing welcome screen instead of hanging

+These changes should fix the issue where the TestFlight build was stuck on the loading screen.
+The app now has proper timeout protection and will show the welcome screen even if the backend is slow or unreachable.

+---

 # PixieVolt AI - Your Personal AI Companion with BlipNet

 PixieVolt AI (formerly BondNode) is a Tamagotchi-style AI companion app that grows with you through daily interactions, check-ins, and meaningful conversations.
 Build your bond level, care for your evolving Blipkin pet, explore BlipNet online features, and enjoy a personalized AI experience designed for fun, motivation, and life organization.